brauni/mqtt-gateway/README.md

           "user":"user2",
           "password":"pw2"
        }
-    ]
+    ],
+    "usb_drive_path":"/media/usb"
  }
 ```

 The main features of the mqtt-gateway are:
-- Receive data from temperature sensors under the topic `"sensor/temperature/"` and write them to an SQLite database
+- Receive data from temperature sensors under the topic `"sensor/temperature/"` and write them to an SQLite database on an usb drive, located at `"usb_drive_path"` in `config.json`.
 - On receiveing a `"get"` command under the topic `"datalogger/temperature"` repeat all stored and valid temperature sensor values under the same topic.